Leafwing-Studios/Emergence/design/src/high-level/game-thesis.md

   - needs much richer (and more plausible) model of pollution
   - effects should be varied and depend on intensity of pollution
   - polluting should be easier than dealing with waste products properly
+  - pollution can serve as yet-another important driver of temporal variation, as it builds up and must be dealt with

 ## Design Strengths

 - biology serves as a great source of easy-to-explain inspiration for unique game mechanics
 - compelling and unique thematics
-  - opportunities for political/moral storytelling on importance of sustainability and dangers of pollution
+  - opportunities for subtle political/moral storytelling on importance of sustainability and dangers of pollution
 - disruptions offer a unique opportunity for players to explore more robust factory designs
 - disruptions can create much more intresting emotional pacing in a genre that struggles with flatness
 - tiny scale offers interesting mechanical and experiential possibilities that will feel new and interesting